Revanth135-Revi/CodTech-IT-Solutions-Task1-/README.md

 Overview of the Project

-Project : Password Strength Checker Using Python
+Project : Vulnerability Scanning Tool using Python

 Objective
-The Objective is to push awareness of the importance of a strong password and to show how strong a password should be to be more secure.
+The Objective is to push the vulnerability scanning of websites using this python script for medium and high vulnerability.

-Technologies Used
+Technology Used :

-1.Python
-2.Python String Library.
+Python